dhanyarya-qa/dhanyarya-qa/README.md

 </div>

 > *"AI is rapidly evolving, and I'm passionate about exploring its potential in both test automation and software development.
 Repositories marked with ✅ were built with full AI assistance, demonstrating how AI can accelerate development while maintaining quality standards.
-From test suites with 200+ cases to enterprise-grade chatbots with 15+ features — AI is my force multiplier."*
+From test suites with 200+ cases to enterprise-grade chatbots with 15+ features to full-stack Flutter apps with 3D experiences — AI is my force multiplier."*

 <div align="center">